geekzter/azure-identity-scripts/terraform/azure-devops/create-service-connection/doc-gen/header.md

 ## Provisioning

 Provisioning is a matter of specifying Terraform [variables](https://developer.hashicorp.com/terraform/language/values/variables) (see [inputs](#inputs) below) and running `terraform apply`.
+To set variables, you can create a .auto.tfvars file, see [sample](config.auto.tfvars.sample).
-To understand how the Terraform configuration can be created in automation, review
-[tf_create_azurerm_service_connection.ps1](../../../scripts/azure-devops/tf_create_azurerm_service_connection.ps1) and the
+To understand how the Terraform configuration can be created in automation, review [tf_create_azurerm_service_connection.ps1](../../../scripts/azure-devops/tf_create_azurerm_service_connection.ps1) and the [CI pipeline](azure-pipelines.yml).
-[CI pipeline](azure-pipelines.yml).

 ### Examples

-Terraform variable can be provided as a .auto.tfvars file, see [sample](config.auto.tfvars.sample).
+Below are common configurations.
+You can mix & match to create your own.

 #### Default configuration